sodalabsab/scalingcloud/README.md

 7. **Open the code in VS Code**
    - Start VS Code and open the directory by selecting "Open folder..." from the File meny

-# Part two - move to the cloud
+# Setup 2 - move to the cloud

 This part explores some of the avaliable tools to build, deploy and monitor applications in Azure.
 There are a few things required to be setup to be able to run the labs.